 Being a resident of such a grand nation doesn’t always come with benefits, and if you’re an online gambler, you’ll know what I’m talking about.
 Your legislative bodies have made the US gambling environment pretty restrictive and dead complicated, scaring off many of the service providers.
-As the result, a US player nowadays faces a limited number of options when looking for a casino experience while comfortably resting on their sofa.
+As a result, a US player nowadays faces a limited number of options when looking for a casino experience while comfortably resting on their sofa.

 So ok, the world is not your oyster when it comes to online gambling, but there’s still a number of trustworthy operators willing to welcome US gamers into their virtual establishments.
 Casino Bloke is here to help you find them, so that you wouldn’t end up with a shifty dealer who’ll rig the games and never pay out your winnings.
 US-friendly casinos on this site have scored high general marks in majority, if not all of our testing sections, and are additionally happy to roll out a red carpet for Americans in more ways than one.